georgebabarus/magento-filesystem-extension/docs/source/details.rst

     * storing CMS media files directly in a cloud object storage (like Amazon S3 or Azure Files) without touching the server disk could be achieved with little effort :ref:`explained here <cms>`.
     * all files that are served raw could easily be served directly from there or through a built-in or third-party CDN.
     * products media files could also be stored in a cloud object storage, but in this case, the resized images could be served through a reverse proxy server with fallback on the resizing endpoint.
-    * even better, you can extract web asset storing and processing (eg: image resizing, compression) features as a microservice and reduce Magento complexity.
+    * even better, you can extract web asset storing and processing (eg: image resizing, compression) features as a microservice and reduce the Magento complexity.

 There are plenty of cloud object storage services (for static files) offered with various features, all having common features like: